Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Hazard Identification

-An online Chemical Inventory System (CIS) is part of the online Laboratory Safety Plan.
-This system includes several of the most common chemicals used in the laboratory in a drop-down menu format.
-Instructions for completing the CIS are included in Appendix 2-A. Please consult the SDS or contact EHS if you have any questions about proper classification of chemicals before the online CIS is completed.
+An online Chemical Inventory System (CIS) is part of the Laboratory Safety Plan.
+Instructions for completing the CIS are included in Appendix 2-B and a video tutorial can be found online.
+Please consult the SDS or contact EHS if you have any questions about proper classification of chemicals before the online CIS is completed.

 Laboratory Safety Rules and Procedures

 The UNC Laboratory Safety Manual provides basic safety protocols.
-Each Principal Investigator must supplement the LSM with safe handling procedures, research protocols, and other safety procedures that are specific to his or her research group.
-Items you are to address include:
+Each Principal Investigator must supplement the LSM with safe handling procedures, research protocols, and other safety procedures that are specific to their own research group.
+Items to address include:

 • Detailed procedures for handling toxic chemicals and “select carcinogens” (Chapter 7) that are used in the laboratory, including designation of the work area and entry restrictions

-• Identification of materials and procedures that are to be restricted to laboratory hoods and biological safety cabinets
+• Identification of materials and procedures to be restricted to chemical fume hoods and biological safety cabinets

-• Designation of areas where eating or drinking is allowed, if any (also indicate areas on the floor plan)
+• Designation of areas where eating or drinking is allowed or forbidden

 Hazardous Waste Disposal

-Describe the processes that generate hazardous waste in your lab, the waste streams generated and estimate the amount of hazardous waste that will be generated on a weekly or monthly basis.
+Describe the processes that generate hazardous waste in your lab, specify the type of waste generated, and estimate the amount of hazardous waste that will be generated on a weekly or monthly basis.
 Prepare procedures to ensure proper segregation, containment and storage of wastes.
-Give special attention to avoid mixing of incompatible wastes, and to ensure proper segregation to minimize disposal costs.
-Refer to Chapter 12: Management of Laboratory Wastes for detailed information on waste disposal.
+Give special attention to avoid mixing of incompatible wastes, and to ensure proper segregation to minimize potential reactions and incidents.
+Refer to Chapter 12: Laboratory Waste Management Plan and Hazardous Waste for detailed information on waste disposal.

 Emergency Procedures

 General emergency procedures are contained in Chapter 1 of this manual.
-Prepare specific procedures for each laboratory in the event of an emergency arising outside of the laboratory as well as those that might arise within the laboratory.
+Prepare specific procedures for each laboratory in the event of an emergency arising outside of the laboratory or within the laboratory.
 These procedures should include:

 • Actions to prevent damage to equipment